v2c - A Verilog to C Translator Tool

 Combinatorial feedback loop between module

 The code snippet below demonstrates handling of combinatorial feedback loop between modules.
 The output C program shown on the right is generated manually.
-The global structure of the C program namedtop
+The global structure of the C program namedtop gives access to all the module elements as well

-is not shown below but it contains all
+structure for foo is not shown below but it contains all

-the input, output and state-holding elements of foo
+the input, output and state-holding elements of foo.

 Note that the module hierarchy is lost during translation.
 However,